allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 ![binders](PEX/img/../../img/Scheduling/Pex data entry 2.png){: style="height:100%;width:100%"}

 !!!
 Note
     The Mission Board column names are the default ones.
 Yours may be different.
 If you can’t find these columns in the Mission Builder, they’ve probably been changed.
 Go to Setup > Labels > select your squadron.
-At the “interfaces” grid highlight Scheduling-Mission Board-Mission Builder, locate the default label text and note the Override Label Text – this is the column name you’l see in the mission builder tab.
+At the “interfaces” grid highlight Scheduling-Mission Board-Mission Builder, locate the default label text and note the Override Label Text – this is the column name you’ll see in the mission builder tab.

 !!!
 Note
     To get a “load time” you must first add a specific sortie event.
 Go to Setup > Validation > Scheduling > Mission Board > Sortie Event, and add “MSN LOAD” \(it must be spelled this way\).
 At the Mission Board > Sortie Events Builder > Available Sortie events, you should now see MSN LOAD.
 Add this sortie event to your sortie and give it a time.
 It’ll now show up on the AFSOC Form 40.